radixdlt/babylon-node/docs/development/README.md

 If local testing is required, the artifacts can be produced locally with docker aswell by specifying the build target and outputting the result.

 The different targets are:
-- `binary-builder` - the container that builds the application.
+- `java-builder` - the container that builds the java application.
 Target this to debug any errors during the build process of the java application
-- `binary-container` - an empty container with only the java build artifacts.
+- `java-container` - an empty container with only the java build artifacts.
-- `library-builder` - the container that builds the application.
+- `library-builder` - the container that builds the rust native library.
 Target this to debug any errors during the build process of the rust application/library
 - `library-container` - an empty container with only the rust build artifacts.
 This is a library necessary for the java application to run

 - `app-container` - (default) a container that runs the babylon-node application with all dependencies installed.
 Configuration still needs to be added by the user.
 See `docker/node-1.yml` for an example configuration.